NexusMutual/docs/docs/overview/cover-products/eth-slashing-cover.md

 ## ETH Slashing Cover wording

-For more information, read the full terms and conditions of [Nexus Mutual’s ETH Slashing Cover](https://api.nexusmutual.io/ipfs/QmWepFbtMYSzJt22ddF1CK9PwbrYgiLk9qJjryDrgpGuus).
+For more information, read the full terms and conditions of [Nexus Mutual’s ETH Slashing Cover](https://api.nexusmutual.io/v2/ipfs/QmWepFbtMYSzJt22ddF1CK9PwbrYgiLk9qJjryDrgpGuus).

-Nexus Mutual’s claim assessors use this cover wording as a reference when considering any claim.
+Nexus Mutual’s [Claims Committee](/protocol/claims-assessment#expert-led-claim-assessment) use this cover wording as a reference when considering any claim.

 ## ETH Slashing Umbrella Cover

-For more information, read the full terms and conditions of Nexus Mutual's [ETH Slashing Umbrella Cover](https://api.nexusmutual.io/ipfs/QmQx2H9A51SARNc4W8Ta2D2woXv2ebkUGZMC5HZoQW8TUX)
+For more information, read the full terms and conditions of Nexus Mutual's [ETH Slashing Umbrella Cover](https://api.nexusmutual.io/v2/ipfs/QmPBPP4fufqrDcg2SEJEmNt3THemFRbNDct7Kxy8ryLmmg)

-Nexus Mutual’s claim assessors use this cover wording as a reference when considering any claim.
+Nexus Mutual’s [Claims Committee](/protocol/claims-assessment#expert-led-claim-assessment) use this cover wording as a reference when considering any claim.

 ### Proof of loss

-When an organization purchases ETH Slashing Cover, they provide the validator numbers they want covered in a csv file and that list is stored on IPFS.
+When an organization purchases ETH Slashing Cover or ETH Slashing Umbrella Cover, they provide the validator numbers they want covered in a csv file and that list is stored on IPFS.

 If a validator, or validators, suffer penalties, they will provide the list of impacted validators and the corresponding loss for each validator.